ngallo/permguard-keycloak-lab/permguard/README.md

 # Permguard Setup

-This folder implements the Permguard configuration.
+This folder implements the Permguard setup.